devmuzaky/Angular-Core-Concepts/README.md

 - HTTP and observables
 - Redux and NgRx

-here is the link to the project:
+here is the [Demo]: https://devmuzaky.github.io/Angular-Core-Concepts/

+## Video Demo